 Doing a pet portrait is more than a creative outlet for me.
 I would like to tell you three recent stories that touched my heart.

-The second story was of a daughter who wanted to give her dad an oil painting of his buddy for his birthday.
+The second story is about a daughter who wanted to give her dad an oil painting of his best buddy for his birthday.
 I gave her a gift certificate to present to her dad.
-Shortly thereafter I talked to the man and he sent me four photos of his buddy.
-I emailed that I thought the one of the couch was best and the one of the dog in the car was not the one to use.
-He said that he liked the one in the car but my judgement was best.
-I sent him an email and said let’s talk on the phone about the painting.
-During the discussion I found that the dog went everywhere with him.
+Shortly after that, I spoke to her father and he sent me four photos of his buddy.
+I emailed him that I thought the one on the couch was best.
+I thought the one of the dog in his car was not the one to use.
+He responded that he liked the one in the car best, but he would agree with my judgment.
+I decided we should talk on the phone about the painting.
+During the discussion, I discovered the dog went everywhere with him.
 He always rode shotgun in the truck.
-After the discussion I agreed that we should paint the dog in the car setting because the two were buddies going everywhere together.
+After the discussion, I agreed that we should paint the dog in the car setting because the two buddies went everywhere together.

-The next week he said that he was not going to have the painting done as his wife had seen him taking the pictures and he confessed why.
+The next week he said that he was not going to have the painting done as his wife had seen him taking the pictures and he had to confess why.
 She said that it would cost too much and not to do it.
-I said fine but if you think it is something that she would like why not surprise her and if by chance she really did not want it I would give his money back.
-The long and the short of the story is she loved it and called me to help place it in the best place in her home.
+I said fine, but if you think it is something that she would like why not surprise her.
+I offered him his money back if by chance she really didn’t want it.
+The long and the short of it – she loved it and called me to help place it in the best place in her home.

-As Paul Harvey would say, “here is the rest of the story”.
+As Paul Harvey would say – “here’s the rest of the story”.
 I got a call at home one Saturday night, months later, telling me that they were sitting with a glass of wine looking at the picture.
 They had wanted to call to tell me how happy they were to have this oil painting in their home.
 Their loyal friend had died that day.

 What I hope you get from these three stories is that for me the reward of the painting is the knowledge that I have helped to create a lasting memory.

 Do YOU have a memory in the making?